 Fentanyl was introduced in 1960 and is an extremely powerful and addictive drug today, with legal manufacturing and distribution in the U.S. Owing to its powerful euphoric, relaxing and pain-relieving effects, people often consume it for illegal purposes.
 It is also mixed with cocaine and heroin to experience increased effects.
 When used without a prescription, in higher doses or in combination with other addictive substances, the drug can be fatal to its users.

 Fentanyl received national attention in 2016 when it was identified as the drug that killed the pop star Prince.
-It is an extremely powerful drug used to treat chronic pain and it can be extremely addictive.
-In recent years fentanyl abuse has become a serious problem in communities throughout the United States.
-Sadly, like Prince, many others have lost their lives as a result of abusing this drug.
+In recent years, fentanyl abuse has become a serious problem in communities across the United States.
+Sadly, like Prince, many others have lost their lives because of fentanyl abuse.

 - Tango and Cash

 Like all synthetic opioids, fentanyl works by binding to receptors in the brain that regulate pain and emotions.
-In addition to pain reduction, fentanyl can produce a state of euphoria and relaxation.
-However, if someone begins to abuse this drug, it can cause other effects which can be extremely unpleasant.
-Fentanyl abuse side effects include:
+In addition to pain reduction, the drug can produce a state of euphoria and relaxation.
+However, if someone begins to abuse it, it can cause some extremely unpleasant side effects.

 - False sense of well-being